Admissions Frequently Asked Questions (FAQs)

 Can I visit Marshall?

 Families can also contact the admissions office to request a tour at any time.
-Contact Admissions Coordinator Amy Geissler by email or at 218.727.7266 ext.
+Contact Enrollment Coordinator Amy Geissler by email or at 218.727.7266 ext.
 110.

-Applicants are interviewed by the Admissions Director and one other school administrator during the course of their Campus Visit Day.
+Applicants are interviewed by the Director of Enrollment and one other school administrator during the course of their Campus Visit Day.
 If for some reason you cannot attend one of the Campus Visit Days, please contact the Admissions Office to schedule a visit day that works for your child’s schedule.

 Will my child take an entrance exam?